Boston Math Teachers’ Circle Meetings

-For examples of what the group has worked on recently, a session with Selim Tezel last spring featured the amazing visual multiplication tables (please see a picture of the art that was produced during the session by participants under the Math Art! link).
-You might also want to take a look at some of the intriguing integer puzzles that Neha Gupta shared with us in another spring session – please check under the Materials From Our Sessions link.
+For examples of what the group has worked on, a past session with Selim Tezel featured some amazing visual multiplication tables (please see a picture of the art that was produced during the session by participants under the Math Art! link).

 More about the BMTC: